The past decade has brought a lot of forgettable moments for the NY Jets and their fans.

 |2016||Fitzpatrick - 2,710||Forte - 813||Enunwa - 857||Harris - 95||Gilchrist - 2|

-The Jets enter the 2021 NFL Draft armed with the second overall pick.
-Questions abound as to the direction the franchise will take.
-Is it time to take a swing at a QB?
-Should the team trade the pick for a large bounty?
+The Jets entered the 2021 NFL Draft armed with the second overall pick and scooped BYU star QB Zach Wilson.
+The Jets are hoping Wilson will become the franchise quarterback that’s been sorely missing from their lineup for years.
 Time will tell on that.
-For now, let’s take a look back at the last five years of first-round picks for the Jets.
+Let’s take a look back at the last five years of first-round picks for the Jets.

 There’s a new sheriff in town on the Jets sidelines.
 Robert Saleh, former defensive coordinator of the San Francisco 49ers whose stock has been on the rise in NFL circles, has been hired as head coach.
 Naturally, that’s not the only change as Saleh has put together his own staff.
 Here’s a look at the new coaching staff for Gang Green heading into 2021.